Johnny Depp Gets Retaliation From Former Business Managers The Star Is Suing

 “I am ready to face the music, in whatever way I must, I know there’s a way to dig ourselves out of this hole and I am bound and determined to do it.”

-To say Depp has been living lavishly is an understatement seeing as he has owned a total 14 residence around the globe and 42 cars as well as an art collection that boasts 200 extremely expensive pieces.
+To say Depp has been living lavishly is an understatement seeing as he has owned a total of 14 residences around the globe and 42 cars as well as an art collection that boasts 200 extremely expensive pieces.
 The star has also footed the bill for his entourage at a price tag of $10 million a year and spends millions on his music label.

 Based on these claims by TMG, Depp was aware of his financial issues years ago, but there are always two sides to every story.